 A government study, reported over 6 million Canadians over the age of 15 make up 22% of the total population with the same challenges.
 Wheelchair-friendly RVs give people access to the coach, features, and as much independence as possible through design methodology.
 While the RV industry does not fall under the American Disabilities Act, Title III, RV companies use the requirements to create their products.

-You will see wheelchair lifts on motorhomes and large travel trailers.
+You may see wheelchair lifts on motorhomes and large travel trailers.
 RV builders can provide low cabinets, Countertops, and other necessities at a wheelchair level.
 Additionally, such companies may customize control panels that contain slideout switches, holding tank monitors, and other essentials as well, to make them reachable for the disabled.

 Participation in the Whole RV Camping Experience: Setting Up

 Wheelchair-friendly RVs allow campers to experience the RV lifestyle as much as possible.
 That includes the setup and breakdown of the camp.
 Once your DROPLET Trailer is parked, almost anyone with fine motor skills in their hands can unhitch/hitch the teardrop camper to the tow vehicle: That includes mobility challenged RVing participants.